Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Remove-AzureADUser.md

 ```

 ## DESCRIPTION
-The Remove-AzureADUser cmdlet removes a user in Azure Active Directory (AD).
+The Remove-AzureADUser cmdlet removes a user in the Microsoft Entra ID.

 ## EXAMPLES